-The committee will review and make a recommendation for academic innovation intramural grants, using the criteria as set forth for intramural academic innovations (criteria attached as Appendix 5).
-Recommendations are submitted to the Associate Dean of Assessment and Educational Development who will submit the recommendations to the Vice President for Academic Affairs and Dean for final approval.
+The committee will review and make a recommendation for academic innovation intramural grants, using the criteria as set forth for intramural academic innovations (criteria attached as Appendix 4).
+Recommendations are submitted to the Assistant Vice President of Institutional Effectiveness who will submit the recommendations to the Vice President of Academic Affairs and Dean for final approval.

-- 3. The committee is composed of five faculty members, with at least one member from the Department of Biomedical Sciences and one member from the clinical departments.
-The Associate Dean of Assessment and Educational Development is an ex-officio member without vote. - 4.
-Committee members are elected for two-year terms staggered so that no more than three new members are elected in any one year.
+3. The committee is composed of five faculty members, with at least one member from the Department of Biomedical Sciences and one member from the clinical departments.
+The Assistant Vice President of Institutional Effectiveness is an ex-officio member without vote.

+4. Committee members are elected for two-year terms staggered so that no more than three new members are elected in any one year.